databrickslabs/ucx/src/databricks/labs/ucx/queries/assessment/estimates/00_0_metastore_assignment.md

 If any incompatible submit runs has been detected, follow the steps highlighted below:

 1. Find out the incompatible jobs in your local orchestrator based on the object_id identified by UCX
-2. Change the job configuration to include the following in the ClusterInfo:   “data_security_mode”: “NONE”
+2. Change the job configuration to include the following in the ClusterInfo:   "data_security_mode": "NON"